polyipseity/information/special/academia/HKUST/ENGG 1400/index.md

 - activity 1: social identity exercise + reflection by drawing
   - social identity exercise + reflection by drawing / debrief ::: Try identify your own social identities.
 You may discover how you are made from your past experiences.
 - activity 2: life wheel
   - life wheel / debrief ::: Evaluate your life in 10 categories from 1 to 10.
 Think of 3 categories to improve and imagine it.
+Finally, think of 1 action that you can do now to balance the wheel.
-- EQ-i<sup>2.0</sup>
+- psychometric assessments ::: EQ-i<sup>2.0</sup>, STRONG